huggingface/transformers/docs/source/en/llm_tutorial.md

 This tutorial will show you how to:

-* Generate text with a LLM
+* Generate text with an LLM
 * Avoid common pitfalls
 * Next steps to help you get the most out your LLM